* Weekly jobless claims fall to 249,000 vs. est. 257,000

 was released, according to the CME Group's FedWatch tool.

-The dollar index surged to a 11-week high against a
+The dollar index surged to a 11-week high after the

 "We're in a period where the market may act in fits and